How to use TMC2208 Stepper Motor Driver with Arduino

 Current Control

 With the TMC2208, you can easily adjust the motor current through an onboard potentiometer or UART communication.
-This allows for optimal performance and efficiency by minimizing heat generation and power consumption.
+This allows for optimal performance and efficiency by minimising heat generation and power consumption.

 Automatic Standstill Power Down